Buying or selling a home? Charise Michell, Estate Agent, Wish Sotheby’s International Realty, CalBRE#01425090 can help.

 Purchasing a home is intimidating for most people, but it isn't very difficult with some planning ahead of time.

 I like to provide buyers with an outline of the whole deal so they'll know exactly what they can expect.

-These are my nine steps to buying a home.
+Below are my nine steps to buying a home.

-Step 1 – Prepare to buy
+Step 1 – Get ready to buy a home

 In addition, I'll assist you in getting started on your loan.